ethanfuerst/box-office-tracking/README.md

 There's 3 main sections of the dashboard:

 - Standings
   - On the top left, each drafter's name is listed with their scored revenue, as well as the number of movies that they drafted that have been released.
-There's also a column to show how many picks they chose that were optimal, which is a pick that was better than any movie avaiable at the time of that pick.
+There's also a column to show how many picks they chose that were optimal, which is a pick that was better than any movie available at the time of that pick.
 - Released Movies
   - Every movie that has been drafted or is listed in manual_adds.csv is listed here.
   - The movies are sorted by scored revenue.